View Source ConfluentSchema

 config :my_app, :confluent_schema, local: true, app_name: :my_app

-Now, when ConfluentSchema starts, it will load the schemas from your app's priv/confluent_schema/ directory, on dev and test environment.
+Now, when ConfluentSchema starts, it will load the schemas from your app's priv/confluent_schema/ directory.